maltelau/SocKult-AuditoryConfidence/README.md

 ### Index
 Most of the R code that was actuall used is in the R/ folder, but some of it is in the Analysis.Rmd file for now.

-In data/ the raw data is in Chat messages (accessed 2017-04-26).csv and confidence_audio (accessed 2017-04-26).csv and the other files are intermediate, tidied up data. model backup/ holds some models I decided to abandon (too complex for now with multiple predictors) model/ holds the stan models and some summary tables.
-This is also where R/run_models.R will store the samples in Rdata files ending in .model pilot data/ holds some data and initial look at that data from a pilot I ran with just four participants for a shorter time wav/ holds the stimulus sound files named `[vowel][intensity].wav` The excellently named odt and pdf file `Paper` obviously holds the paper I handed in .. and finally, codingscheme.txt has the regular expressions used to extract confidence expressions.
+In data/ the raw data is in Chat messages (accessed 2017-04-26).csv and confidence_audio (accessed 2017-04-26).csv and the other files are intermediate, tidied up data.

+model backup/ holds some models I decided to abandon (too complex for now with multiple predictors)

+model/ holds the stan models and some summary tables.
+This is also where R/run_models.R will store the samples in Rdata files ending in .model

+pilot data/ holds some data and initial look at that data from a pilot I ran with just four participants for a shorter time

+wav/ holds the stimulus sound files named `[vowel][intensity].wav`

+The excellently named odt and pdf file `Paper` obviously holds the paper I handed in ..

+confidence_audio/ has the otree app used to run the experiment

+and finally, codingscheme.txt has the regular expressions used to extract confidence expressions.
 I got this from by contacting Fusaroli as it was used in his 2012 paper.

 Fusaroli, R., Bahrami, B., Olsen, K., Roepstorff, A., Rees, G., Frith, C., & Tylén, K. (2012).
 Coming to terms: quantifying the benefits of linguistic coordination.
 Psychological science, 23(8), 931-939.